mikedennis/vibeapp/README.md

 Note: The same Keycloak client (e.g., `emailapp-client`) can be used for both the React frontend and the API.
 Ensure that the client is configured with the appropriate scopes (`openid`, `profile`, `email`) and that both the frontend and API use the same client ID in their OIDC/JWT configuration.

+> **Note:**
+> If you want your Keycloak realm, clients, and users to persist between runs, update the Keycloak container definition in `EmailApplication.AppHost/Program.cs` to use a host directory that exists on your machine for the data volume.
+For example:
+>
+> ```csharp
+> .WithVolume("/absolute/path/on/your/machine/keycloak-data", "/opt/keycloak/data")
+> ```
+>
+> Replace `/absolute/path/on/your/machine/keycloak-data` with a directory that exists and is writable.
+If the directory does not exist, create it before running the application.
+This will ensure your Keycloak configuration is not lost between runs.

 ## Preparing for Production Deployment (Kubernetes)

 The application includes Dockerfiles for containerizing the services.
 However, the development setup relies heavily on Aspire managing local containers for dependencies.